ome/omero-server-docker/README.md

 OMERO.server Docker
 ===================

-A CentOS 7 based Docker iamge for OMERO.server.
+A CentOS 7 based Docker image for OMERO.server.

 Running the images